OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 There’s variety, too.
-The highest mountain in West Africa, Mount Afadjato offers a four- to six-hour hike, and following on from this, the area around the Volta has many minor mountains with spectacular views and fresh air, and with very little in the way of interference by the modern world, making it a hiking highlight.
+Mount Afadjato, one of the highest mountains in West Africa, offers a four- to six-hour hike, and following on from this, the area around the Volta has many minor mountains with spectacular views and fresh air, and with very little in the way of interference by the modern world, making it a hiking highlight.
 The hills and plains around Krobo are fast becoming a popular destination for hikers, and the length and breadth of Lake Volta (the largest artificial lake on earth) and its tributaries afford wonderful opportunities for a multitude of river hikes through lush foliage.

 The climate is on the whole damp and humid, and hiking may not appeal to those that are adverse to some sweat, especially in between February and April, the hottest time of year.
 From the rainy season onwards, things are much more pleasant, and from June until the end of September there is usually more temperate weather, the sun is more cloud-covered and the end of the day and early morning can surprise with some cool breezes.
 Starting early in the morning is a must for any season, the equatorial days being more abbreviated than in other parts of the world.
 Regardless of the time of year, be prepared to sweat!